WintonCentre/predict-prostate/README.md

 The repo contains a couple of scripts that automate these steps:

 * `./build.sh` will compile the application.
-* `build_number.sh`updates the version number using the latest annotated tag.
+* `./build_number.sh`updates the version number using the latest annotated tag.
 After running these, execute:
 * `./publish.sh`

 > You will need to edit the URL in the publish script so it syncs to your server.